anhquancao/PaSCo/README.md

       ```
 > [!NOTE]
 > During training, the reported metric is lower than the final metrics because we limit the number of generated voxels to prevent running out of memory.
-The final metric is determined during evaluation and is used solely to assess if the training is progressing well.
+The training metrics are used solely to assess the progress of the training.
+The final metric is determined during evaluation.

 ## 4.1.2 Evaluation
 1. Download the pretrained checkpoint at [here](https://github.com/astra-vision/PaSCo/releases/download/v0.1.0/pasco_single.ckpt) and put it into `ckpt` folder or use your trained checkpoint.